sleep-written/sys-generic/README.md

 # SYS-GENERIC

-It's a template for webservices and command line tools...
+It's a template for webservices and command line tools.
+It's written in typescript for node 12.16.3 (LTS).

 ## Deploy
 First, go to the `server` folder and transpille all: